HelmholtzAI-FZJ/juelich_challenges_readthedoc/docs/index.md

-# Welcome to Jülich Data Challenges
+# Welcome to Helmholtz AI Data Challenges

 ## About Us